Deciding to Sell Your Home: Now or Wait?

 Signs it's time to sell now

-Certain signs can't be ignored.
-If your bond cancellation notice is already given, you can't delay.
-If interest rates are forecast to rise further, today's offers may be stronger than tomorrow's.
-If your home no longer fits, because it's too small for a growing family, or too large for an empty nest, the veld is telling you to move.
+Some signs are hard to argue with.
+If you've already given notice to cancel your bond, you can't stall.
+If rates are set to rise, today's offers may beat tomorrow's.
+If the home no longer fits, too small for a growing family or too big for an empty nest, that points to a move.

 Signs you might wait

-Sometimes patience is the better hunter's choice.
-If you're financially secure and rates are predicted to fall, waiting may bring stronger buyers.
-If municipal upgrades, new schools, transport routes, or security initiatives, are confirmed in the local Integrated Development Plan, your suburb may grow more valuable in time.
+Sometimes waiting is the stronger move.
+If your finances are steady and rates are tipped to fall, holding on may bring better buyers.
+If upgrades like new schools, transport links, or security projects are confirmed in the local Integrated Development Plan, your suburb may be worth more later.

 Seller's checklist: timing the market

 Preparation isn't optional.
-It's the line between sellers who cross safely and those who are left stranded in the veld.
+It's the difference between sellers who move on cleanly and those who stall.

 Closing Reflection